Baricitnib

 - You should have regular blood tests as suggested by your rheumatologist.

-- It is important to tell your rheumatologist if you have a new serious illness such as a serious infection, cancer or heart failure.
+- It is important to tell your rheumatologist if you have a new serious illness such as a serious infection, cancer, heart failure or stroke, so that your arthritis treatment can be reviewed.

 - If you are worried about any side effects, you should contact your rheumatologist as soon as possible.